-✓ 🗹 = Yes: XIX = No ) -------------------------------------- Volcanic Sprin gs/Po ols/Hot Tubs Capacity for pools, hot tubs have been adjusted to 70% of full capacity Patrons are required to rinse off/shower before entering the spring/pool etc Customers must sanitize or wash their hands before entering the pool area using hand sanitizer stations installed around the site/pool area or deck Regular sanitization and maintenance are adhered to Walk-Through Exhibits (Muse ums, / Aquariums, Art Galleries, etc.) Entrance and venue capacity are carefully monitored to ensure patrons can maintain physical distancing within the space High-touch surfaces and viewing windows are frequently sanitized Limiting the amount of time guests can remain in the exhibit to allow for other guests to enter is considered Hand sanitizer and/or handwashing stations are provided throughout the exhibit A one-way traffic flow through the exhibit, when feasib ole, is implemented 5.
-PHOTOGRAPHY Tour guides are discouraged from taking photos using guest cameras or phones Equipment is sanitized at regular intervals throughout the day (at least every two hours) Physical distancing of photographers from each other and from tourists is enforced Photographers use hand sanitizers after interaction with each customer including the exchange of currency Photographers are required to carry their own alcohol-based (60% alcohol or above) hand sanitizer Photographs are distributed digitally (e.g. through email) if possible, to prevent physical exchange 6.
+✓☑ = Yes: X区= No , ─── = Not Applicable Volcanic Springs/Pools/Hot Tubs 2 Capacity for pools, hot tubs have been adjusted to 70% of full capacity Patrons are required to rinse off/shower before entering the spring/pool etc Customers must sanitize or wash their hands before entering the pool area using hand sanitizer stations installed around the site/pool area or deck Regular sanitization and maintenance are adhered to Walk-Through Exhibits (Museu ums, / Aquariums, Art Galleries, etc.) Entrance and venue capacity are carefully monitored to ensure patrons can maintain physical distancing within the space High-touch surfaces and viewing windows are frequently sanitized Limiting the amount of time guests can remain in the exhibit to allow for other guests to enter is considered Hand sanitizer and/or handwashing stations are provided throughout the exhibit A one-way traffic flow through the exhibit, when feasib ole, is implemented 5.
+PHOTOGRAPHY Tour guides are discouraged from taking photos using Ι Equipment is conitized at regular intervals throughout the Tour guides are discouraged from taking photos using guest cameras or phones Equipment is sanitized at regular intervals throughout the day (at least every two hours) Physical distancing of photographers from each other and from tourists is enforced Photographers use hand sanitizers after interaction with each customer including the exchange of currency Photographers are required to carry their own alcohol-based (60% alcohol or above) hand sanitizer Photographs are distributed digitally (e.g. through email) if possible, to prevent physical exchange 6.
 FOOD & BEVERAGE SERVICE Seating to support physical distancing has been reduced Condiments are provided in single serving packets Reusable menus have been replaced with single- use, disposable paper menus, or menu signs Shared water/refreshment stations are eliminated Staff are required to serve food and drinks on excursion vessels (instead of buffet service and salad bars) Dining tables, stools, and tables are sanitized after each use Only pre-packaged food is placed in self-service counters Kitchens/food pre areas are thoroughly cleaned and sanitized regularly.
 General kitchen cleaning is frequent and performed according to use 7.
-RETAIL AND MERCHANDISE Facility Upgra de & Floor markings provide minimum guide distances between customers queuing for service or cashiers Merchandise pick-up/room delivery operations are evaluated to determine if they should be temporarily discontinued Plexiglass barriers to separate staff from patrons at cash registers and in merchandise pick-up locations are used where needed All sales are final until further notice Hand sanitizer (with at least 60% alcohol for personal use), masks/ face coverings appropriate for the site/attraction are sold as guest convenience items Some items are placed inpaper packages to reduce handling/facilitate sale Customers are required to only touch what they intend to purchase Patrons are allowed to put their purchased items into shopping bags themselves so employees don't touch them Cash wraps, physical barriers, phones, handles, knobs, har sanitized frequently and upon shift change rd sur
+RETAIL AND MERCHANDISE Facility Upgra de & Floor markings provide minimum guide distances between customers queuing for service or cashiers Merchandise pick-up/room delivery operations are evaluated to determine if they should be temporarily discontinued Plexiglass barriers to separate staff from patrons at cash registers and in merchandise pick-up locations are used where needed All sales are final until further notice Hand sanitizer (with at least 60% alcohol for personal use), masks/ face coverings appropriate for the site/attraction are sold as guest convenience items 0 Some items are placed in paper packages to reduce handling/facilitate sale Customers are required to only touch what they intend to purchase Patrons are allowed to put their purchased items into shopping bags themselves so employees don't touch them Cash wraps, physical barriers, phones, handles, knobs, har sanitized frequently and upon shift change rd sur